Cairns Marine Precinct

 - The Cairns Marine Precinct is a national defence asset that employs 4600 people.

-- A stage 2 commitment is now sought requiring two tranches of investment: $25 million with $1 million to be allocated to a precinct-wide business case; and (ii) on completion of the business case, $100 million to support delivery of the recommended actions.
+- With the HMAS Cairns expansion scheduled to start in 2023, a stage 2 Federal commitment is sought requiring two tranches of investment: (i) $25 million with $1 million to be allocated to a precinct-wide business case; and (ii) on completion of the business case, $100 million to support delivery of the recommended actions.

-- Investment in the precinct complements the Queensland Superyacht Strategy 2018-2023 and the growing Defence requirements of Australia’s Step-up to the Pacific initiatives.
+- Investment complements the Queensland Superyacht Strategy 2018-2023 and the growing Defence requirements of Australia’s Step-up to the Pacific initiatives.

 The Cairns Port is a critical enabler of the Tropical North Queensland (TNQ) economy, with the region welcoming the Federal Government’s commitment to base at least four new Offshore Patrol Vessels (OPVs) in Cairns over the next decade.
 The sustainment and maintenance of vessels in northern Australia aligns well with existing shipbuilding commitments in southern Australia, and complements the strategic objectives of Australia’s Step-Up to the Pacific foreign policy initiatives.